passbolt/passbolt_help/_faq/start/002-recover-an-account.md

 because you lost, upgraded, reinstalled the previous one.
 You can also use this method to configure a passbolt client on an additional machine.

-This procedure can only be completed if you are in possession of an active user account and a copy of the private key associated with that account.
+This procedure can only be completed if you are in possession of an active user account, a copy of the private key associated with that account and the passphrase to decrypt the private key.

 **Step 1.** In order to recover you will need to go to your domain URL and add `/recover` at the end of the url, for example `https://yourpassbolt.com/recover`.